miggyval/metr4202-robostack-guide/README.md

 - Press `ENTER`
 - Type `yes`

-After this, you should have successfully installed conda
+After this, you should have successfully installed conda.

 Close and reopen your terminal.
 # Step 2: Setting up the Mamba Environment